sniped-fr/openshapes/README.md

 ## Acknowledgments

-- Gratitude to the Zukijourney community.
+- Gratitude to the ElectronHub and Zukijourney communities.
 - Thanks to the AI character community and all contributors.

 ---